apac-ml-tfc/textract-demo/3.a2i-review/README.md

 ## 3. Create the Human Post Processing lambba

 Open up lib/cdklambda-stack.ts.
 This is where the meat of our application is.
-The project created by cdk init sample-app includes an SQS queue, and an SNS topic.
-We’re not going to use them in our project, so remove them from your the CdkWorkshopStack constructor.

-Open lib/ecs-workshop-stack.ts and clean it up.
-Eventually it should look like this:
+cdklambda-stack.ts looks like this

 ```ts
 import * as cdk from '@aws-cdk/core';